Energy in Hungary: Gas

+Hungary in 2022 is reliant on Russia for 80% of its natural gas and seeks to continue buying from Gazprom.
+In October 2023 Bulgaria passed a law taxing Russian gas in transit to Hungary at 20 levs (10.22 euro) per MWh, roughly 20% of the purchase price of gas, the cost is probably payable by Gazprom.
+Hungary has complained about the tax.

 Coal

 The last coal electricity producer, the Matra Power Plant produced around 9% of the electricity needs of Hungary in 2020.
 It is served by two coal mines in Visonta, and in Bükkábrány.
 The current generator is to shut down in 2025 to be replaced by a CCGT unit.

 Renewable energy

 Hungary is a member of the European Union and thus takes part in the EU strategy to increase its share of the renewable energy.
 The EU has adopted the 2009 Renewable Energy Directive, which included a 20% renewable energy target by 2020 for the EU.
 By 2030 wind should produce in average 26-35% of the EU's electricity and save Europe €56 billion a year in avoided fuel costs.

 The national authors of Hungary forecast is 14.7% renewables in gross energy consumption by 2020, exceeding their 13% binding target by 1.7 percentage points.
 Hungary is the EU country with the smallest forecast penetration of renewables of the electricity demand in 2020, namely only 11% (including biomass 6% and wind power 3%).
 The forecast includes 400 MW of new wind power capacity between 2010 and 2020.
 EWEA's 2009 forecast expects Hungary to reach 1.2 GW of installed wind capacity in this time.
 In the end of 2010 wind power capacity was 295 MW.